(Image Credit: Google Creative Commons)

 Gardening vouchers, book tokens or a magazine subscription are thoughtful ideas,

-Replace traditional walking sticks with one from Flexyfoot, fashionable, comfortable and safer on uneven or icy ground.
-Available online www.flexyfoot.com and from selected stockists.
+Replace traditional walking sticks with one from Flexyfoot, fashionable, comfortable and safe on uneven or icy ground.
+Their range is available online at www.flexyfoot.com and from selected stockists.

 A promise of a meal out in the New Year is always a thoughtful gift, one to look forward with good food in good company always enjoyed.